SustainableUrbanSystemsLab/SustainableUrbanSystemsLab.github.io/_pages/join.md

 </div>
 <br>

-- If you are an architect or urban designer, you will learn data/technical skills to effectively apply your domain expertise to build modeling and decision-making tools.
+- If you are an architect or urban designer, you will learn data/technical skills to effectively apply your domain expertise and build modeling and decision-making tools.
 - If you are a coder or from a technical background, you will learn how your skills can help build tools to empower others to design and plan sustainable cities.

 You can start working with me in a number of ways, depending on whether you are a Georgia Tech (GT) student or external to GT.

 ### External to GT

-If you are external to GT and would like to join GT to work with me, I would encourage you to either apply for the [M.S. in Architecture](https://arch.gatech.edu/master-science-architecture) or the [Ph.D. in Architecture](https://arch.gatech.edu/phd-architecture). _Please note that admission decisions are made by an admissions committee_.
-I personally _cannot_ admit you to one of our programs.
+If you are external to GT and would like to join GT to work with me, I would encourage you to either apply for the [M.S. in Architecture](https://arch.gatech.edu/master-science-architecture) or the [Ph.D. in Architecture](https://arch.gatech.edu/phd-architecture). _Please note that admission decisions are made by a committee_---I, personally, _cannot_ admit you to one of our programs.

 Before submitting an official GT application, you are welcome to reach out to me beforehand to make sure there is a fit.
 Instead of approaching me with a cover letter, please use [this form](https://forms.gle/YGa9cNqTumaREhF16) to get in touch with me.